CESNET/etlog/doc/notes.md

 ##### realm\_admins

 Collection contains array of administrators email's for institutions.
-Each instituon hay have administrators specified.
+Each institution hay have administrators specified.

 If the insititution is defined and has administrators defined, the administrator(s) get a report once every month.